Weather warnings issued for entire island of Ireland due to Storm Debi

 The yellow warning for the entire country comes into effect from midnight and expires at 3pm on Monday.

-The more severe status orange wind warning applies to 16 counties for a more concentrated period of damaging gusts between 2am and midday on Monday.
+The more severe orange wind warning applies to 18 counties for a more concentrated period of damaging gusts between 2am and midday on Monday.

-That warning applies to counties Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Louth, Meath, Offaly, Westmeath, Wicklow, Clare, Kerry, Limerick, Tipperary, and Galway
+The warning applies to counties Carlow, Dublin, Kildare, Kilkenny, Laois, Longford, Louth, Meath, Offaly, Westmeath, Wicklow, Cavan, Monaghan, Clare, Kerry, Limerick, Tipperary and Galway.

+Various marine advisories also apply to coastal waters, including a red warning for westerly winds reaching violent storm force 11 between 2am and 5am from Valentia to Loop Head to Slyne Head.

+The National Emergency Co-ordination Group (NECG) scheduled a meeting for Sunday afternoon in preparation for the arrival of Storm Debi.

 The UK Met Office has issued a yellow wind and rain warning for all of Northern Ireland on Monday.